sushilbaid/bst-play-ground/README.md

 ### class Node
 #### depth()
 returns depth of a node.
+from wikipedia: The depth of a node is the number of edges from the node to the tree's root node.

 #### find(value)
 finds & returns node with value. otherwise, undefined.